BrickSchema/brick-example-server/README.md

 ## BrickBACnet as a BACnet connector
 1. Prepare an app token.
 2. Check the instruction at TODO

+# TODO
+- Integration with Traefik
+- Implementation of full authorization.

 # References
 - Metadata Models and Methods for Smart Buildings (Dissertation, UCSD, 2020)